GraphLand: Evaluating Graph Machine Learning Models on Diverse Industrial Data: GraphLand benchmark details

 \monospacebold{artnet-views} and \monospacebold{artnet-exp}\,\, These two datasets represent a social network of art creators.
-The nodes are users, and a directed edge connects two nodes if one user is subscribed to the other.
+The nodes are users, and an undirected edge connects two nodes if the users are friends.
 We prepared two datasets with the same graph but different tasks: in \texttt{artnet-views}, the task is to predict how many views a user receives in a specific period of time (regression); and in \texttt{artnet-exp}, the task is to predict which users create explicit art content (binary classification).
-The examples of node features in this graph include user interests (categorical features).
+Examples of node features include user interests (categorical features).
+Data for these datasets was obtained from the generative AI art creation platform \href{https://shedevrum.ai/}{Shedevrum}.

 \monospacebold{city-roads-M} and \monospacebold{city-roads-L}\,\, These datasets are obtained from the logs of a navigation service and represent the road networks of two major cities, with the second one being several times larger than the first.
 The nodes are segments of roads, and a directed edge connects two nodes if the segments are incident to each other and moving from one segment to the other is permitted by traffic rules.
 The task is to predict the average travel speed on a road segment at a specific timestamp (regression).
 The features include various information about the road segment such as binary indicators of whether there is a bike dismount sign, whether the road segment ends with a crosswalk or a toll post, whether the road segment is in poor condition, whether it is restricted for trucks, and whether it has a mass transit lane (categorical features).
-The examples of numerical features are the length of the road and the geographic coordinates of the road endpoints.
+Numerical features include the length of the road segment and the geographic coordinates of the road endpoints.
+Data for these datasets was obtained from the Yandex Maps service.